PatoFlamejanteTV/GitHub-nonlink-on-link-area/README.md

 ## Overview

-When you create an GitHub project, normally theres **no link "area"**
+When you create a GitHub project, normally theres **no link indexed**

 ![image](https://github.com/user-attachments/assets/373d609b-323e-4b9d-b841-ad1ecf05b3ff)

-To make that link blue clickable text, you need to...
+To make that blue clickable link, you need to...

 - Click on the Settings button
 ![image](https://github.com/user-attachments/assets/822b5aff-edde-4803-b2b7-eeddb4ee1a71)

-- And THEM put your *valid* link
+- And THEN put your *valid* link
 ![image](https://github.com/user-attachments/assets/9892ffc1-903d-467f-a296-f018eee4c7a2)